 We use the originator's historical performance data to help determine the probability of default of the securitised pool.
-This transaction defines a defaulted asset as an asset that is more than 210 days in arrears, or any lease contract classified as "sofferenza" in accordance with the Bank of Italy definition.
+This transaction defines a defaulted asset as an asset that is more than 180 days in arrears, or any lease contract classified as "sofferenza" in accordance with the Bank of Italy definition.

-The default definition applied for the historical data (incagli or sofferenze in accordance with Bank of Italy criteria) is broadly aligned with the deal default definition for the transaction (approximately 210 days delinquent or sofferenza according to Bank of Italy).
+The default definition applied for the historical data (incagli or sofferenze in accordance with Bank of Italy criteria) is broadly aligned with the deal default definition for the transaction.

-Derivation of default rate assumption: We analysed the available historical performance data the bank provided by sub-portfolio type and the performance of Alba 5 and Alba 7 which we rated respectively in 2013 and 2015.
+Derivation of default rate assumption: We analysed the available historical performance data the bank provided by sub-portfolio type and the performance of Alba 7 and Alba 8 which we rated respectively in 2015 and 2016.
 We extrapolated the default vintage data to define the cumulative default curve for each of the origination vintages.
 The following table shows the result of the historical default data analysis we performed: